piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-System-Design-in-Azure-for-Clients-URL-Shortener.md

 Since there are not many relationships involved and the volume of data is going to be significant, we probably want to lean towards a NoSQL database because:
 - They can scale horizontally.
-- They are optimized for write operations
+- They are optimized for write operations.

 However, we still need a table-like structure, complex querying capability, and a relationship between URLs and users.
 So, a Document DB is the most appropriate type of NoSQL database.